neurospin/unicog/bids/README.md

 **Clarification**: All labels accompanying fields in the file name are strings.
 So the task label, run label, participant label and session labels in the example that use a numeric style are not part of the standard, feel free to pick the most appropriate label for your particular case.

 Now in case there is a different design or an exception in acq_number due to problems during acquistion.
-You have to create additional files **[sub-<participant_label>\_][ses-<session_label>\_]download.tsv** as necessary.
-Where the participant_label and session_label are the same as in **participants.tsv**.
+You have to create additional files `[sub-<participant_label>_][ses-<session_label>_]download.tsv` as necessary.
+Where the _participant_label_ and _session_label_ are the same as in `participants.tsv`.
 You are not forced to create a specific file for each subject and session, the script looks for the most specific file it can find and use that one.
-For example if **sub-01_download.tsv** is provided and there are multiple sessions for that subject, all of them will assume the files follow the content of sub-01_download.tsv.
-If there is no file for sub-04 then it will assume the content of **download.tsv**.
+For example if `sub-01_download.tsv` is provided and there are multiple sessions for that subject, all of them will assume the files follow the content of `sub-01_download.tsv`.
+If there is no file for `sub-04` then it will assume the content of `download.tsv`.
 Basically there is a default reference file unless you provide a more specific one.

        -------------------------------------------------------------------------------
        Example **sub-01_download.tsv** (same as **download.tsv** but acq_number)